seflless/atom-diagrams/README.md

 ### Overview
-An Atom Package for easily creating diagrams such as Flowcharts, Sequence, and graphviz's dot.
+An Atom Package for easily creating diagrams such as Sequence and Graphviz's Dot format.
 Diagrams are generated using easy to understand and very productive text notation.

 Has an accompanying command line tool to generate SVG from these files.
 See [diagrams](https://www.npmjs.com/package/diagrams).

 ###### Atom Package Features
  - Preview the diagram graphics
- - The diagrams preview updates in real time per key stroke
+ - Real time per key stroke updating of the diagram previewer
  - Syntax highlighting and error checking of text notation
  - Includes an SVG previewer